Jasperswag03/K7-Autotester/README.md

 # Automated K6 Load Testing with Virtual Users

+This repository includes two components:
+1. **K7 Load Test Automation**
+    This Python-based system, humorously called **K7**, automates the execution of K6 scripts.
+K7 goes beyond simply ramping up the load; it determines the **approximate maximum number of stable virtual users (VUs)** that can hit every endpoint of a system every second without causing a performance breakdown.
+This enables the identification of a system's breaking point quickly and efficiently.
+2. **K6 Test Script**
-This repository provides a K6 test script designed to automate load testing for HTTP-based systems.
-It allows you to simulate multiple virtual users (VUs), gradually ramp up the load, and evaluate system performance based on defined thresholds.
+	A load testing script for [K6](https://k6.io/), an open-source tool from Grafana.
+The script simulates multiple virtual users (VUs), gradually ramps up the load, and evaluates system performance based on defined thresholds.

+While K6 provides the core load testing capabilities, K7 adds advanced orchestration and automation, making the process more efficient and precise.

 ## Table of Contents